KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 ## Comparing Group Fairness (Statistical) Measures <a id="comparing_group_measures"></a>
 The highlighted rows in our example FairMLHealth Fairness Report [above](#fairness_report) indicates that the Disparate Impact ratio is out of range; but what is that range and how is it determined?
 In 1978, the United States Equal Employment Opportunity Commission adopted the "Four-Fifths Rule", a guideline stating that, "A selection rate for any race, sex, or ethnic group which is less than four-fifths (4/5) (or eighty percent) of the rate for the group with the highest rate will generally be regarded... as evidence of adverse impact."[EOC (1978)](#fourfifths_ref) This rubric has since been adopted for measures of fairness in ML.
 This translates to a "fair" range of selection rate ratios that are between 0.8 and 1.2.

 The four-fifths rule works well when comparing prediction performance metrics whose values are above 0.5.
-However, the rule fails when comparing small values, as is the case in this example and which is as shown in the example stratified report.
+However, the rule fails when comparing small values, as is the case in this example and which is as shown in the example stratified table.
 The ratios between two such small values can easily be well above 1.2, even though the true difference is only a few percentage points.
 For this reason it's useful to compare both the ratios and the differences when evaluating group measures.

 Returning to the example: the Disparate Impact Ratio and Statistical Parity Difference are two related measures that compare the selection rates between the protected and unprotected groups.
 Although the Disparate Impact Ratio in our example is outside of the "fair" range for ratios (it's above 1.2), the Statistical Parity Difference is well within range for differences.
-We can see why more clearly by examining the Stratified Performance Report (also above).
+We can see why more clearly by examining the Stratified Performance Table (also above).
 Here we see that the selection rates (shown as: "POSITIVE PREDICTION RATES") are actually quite close.
 The same is true for the Equalized Odds Ratio, which also appears outside of the "fair" range.
-The Equalized Odds Difference is actually quite small, which we can understand more clearly by looking at the True Positive Rates and False Positive Rates (shown as TPR and FPR) in the Stratified Report.
+The Equalized Odds Difference is actually quite small, which we can understand more clearly by looking at the True Positive Rates and False Positive Rates (shown as TPR and FPR) in the Stratified Table.

 |Group Measure Type |Examples |"Fair" Range |Favored Group |
 |- |- |- |- |